 The Hazards of Coal Ash

 Living near a wet coal ash storage pond is significantly more dangerous than smoking a pack of cigarettes a day, according to a risk assessment done by the EPA.
 The toxins found in coal ash have been linked to organ disease, cancer, respiratory illness, neurological damage, and developmental problems.
-People living within 1 mile of unlined coal ash ponds can have a 1 in 50 risk of cancer—more than 2,000 times higher than what the EPA considers acceptable.
+People living within one mile of unlined coal ash ponds can have a 1 in 50 risk of cancer—more than 2,000 times higher than what the EPA considers acceptable.

 Coal ash contains arsenic, lead, mercury, and selenium, as well as aluminum, barium, boron, and chlorine.
 All can be toxic.
 Particularly where there is prolonged exposure, these toxins can cause cancer, heart damage, lung disease, respiratory distress, kidney disease, reproductive problems, gastrointestinal illness, birth defects, impaired bone growth in children, and behavioral problems.
-In short, coal ash toxics have the potential to injure all of the major organ systems in adults (including pregnant women) and children alike.
+In short, coal ash toxics have the potential to injure all of the major organ systems in adults (including pregnant women) and children.

-Exposure to toxic coal ash can lower birth rates, cause tissue disease, slow development and even kill plants and animals, leading to changes in wildlife concentrations and disruptions in entire ecosystems.
+Exposure to toxic coal ash can lower birth rates, cause tissue disease, slow development, and even kill plants and animals, leading to changes in wildlife concentrations and disruptions to entire ecosystems.
 The toxic pollution from coal ash builds up in exposed animals and plants, causing the pollution to make its way up the food chain when they are eaten.
 Children are more susceptible to the health impacts of coal ash—and according to the EPA, 1.54 million children live near coal ash storage sites.
-Not only is coal ash toxic, it is likely to grow increasingly dangerous.
+Not only is coal ash toxic, it is also likely to grow increasingly dangerous.

-Air pollution control technologies, like scrubbers, selective catalytic reduction and activated carbon injection capture mercury and other hazardous air pollutants are able to stop increasing amounts of toxic pollution from going up the smokestacks.
+Air pollution control technologies, like scrubbers, selective catalytic reduction, and activated carbon injection, capture mercury and other hazardous air pollutants and are able to stop increasing amounts of toxic pollution from going up the smokestacks.
 However, when those pollutants are captured they are shifted from the air to the coal ash.
 Mercury and other pollutants that previously contributed to air pollution are now becoming solid wastes—and when they leach into water, their toxicity is carried into the water as well.
 Unfortunately, one toxic environmental problem is being traded for another.